josephhutch/joehutch/content/post/aether-theme/index.md

 date: date the post was generated
 description: "Description of the post (displayed in the post's card)"
 categories: ["add comma separated categories here", "another category"]
-featuredImage: "url to the page's featured image"
-featuredImageDescription: "Description for the featured image, used as the alt text"
 dropCap: if the first letter should be a large decorative capital letter (true, false)
 displayInMenu: if post is listed in the navigation menu (true, false)
 displayInList: if post is listed on the home page and category pages (true, false)
 draft: if the page is a draft (true, false)
+resources:
+- name: featuredImage
+  src: "URL to the page's featured image, used as the card image and the image at the top of the article"
+  params:
+    description: "Description for the featured image, used as the alt text"
+---
 ---
 ```